dipankardas011/dipankardas-portfolio/content/diary/Oct24.md

 description = "Let's talk about my October 2024"
 +++

+# Date 2024-10-21
+* reading books
+* call with harsh and saiyam on new ideas and plans on ksctl future
+* learning about h2c and http1 in gcloud cloud run service
+* writing some technical documentation in dayjob

 # Date 2024-10-19 2024-10-20
 * learning about OpenShift Platform Plus
 * call with Harsh on another aspect of interesting alternative arch for k8s